GitHubDragonFly/GitHubDragonFly.github.io/README.md

 The `M3D` button, which stands for `Mobile 3D`, will open a page to access stripped down and simplified version of mobile friendly 3D viewers:
  - Almost all viewers are currently available and should work fine on desktop devices as well
- - Mobile `Quick Viewer` and `GLTF Viewer` also include some export options and more features
+ - Mobile `Quick Viewer`, `GM Viewer` and `GLTF Viewer` also include some export options and more features
  - All mobile testing was done on an Android mobile phone and an iPad
  - Consider bookmarking the [mobile main page](https://githubdragonfly.github.io/viewers/templates/Mobile/index.html) for continuous access to all viewers
  - Consider bookmarking any single viewer's link for continuous access to that particular viewer